The International Baccalaureate in Africa

 In addition to students, we support schools and teachers to provide a world class education, offering professional development that improves pedagogy and leadership.
 These pages are a resource for potential IB World Schools, their teachers, students, their parents and universities in Africa.
 If you'd like to know more about becoming an IB World School, please contact us.

-See highlights from the first IB African Education Festival
+Find out more about the IB African Education Festival

-The IB hosted the first African Education Festival in Accra, Ghana on Friday 16 February 2018 with the theme: "Leading and learning in the 21st century".
+The IB is hosting its second African Education Festival in Nairobi, Kenya on 21–22 February 2019 with the theme: "Leading and learning in the 21st century".